Community Counseling Clinics: A First-Timer’s Guide

 For more information on the pros and cons of seeing a pre-licensed therapist, you can read our article “The Surprising Reason You Might Want to See a Less Experienced Therapist.”

-Some community counseling centers have had to cut their therapy budgets and limit their therapy programs due to state funding cuts.
-Some agencies focus on other kinds of mental health services and only offer short-term therapy to help clients work through a specific problem.
+Community counseling centers sometimes have to cut their therapy budgets and limit their therapy programs due to state funding cuts.
+Sometimes, when they do, they have to limit therapy or other services.
+Some only offer short-term therapy to help clients work through a specific problem.

 Why Are Community Counseling Agencies Like This?